tudelft3d/website/projects/eunet4dbp/about.md

 ## Principles

+To be accepted and respected in order to be part of the network.

 ### Commitment to share

 We share our knowledge, our experiences, our ideas with the other members of the network in order to turn our Vision into reality.

 ### Commitment to openness